 \section{Introduction}

-Graph representation learning has recently attracted attention in various fields to learn a meaningful latent space to represent the connectivity and attributes in given graphs ~\cite{Ju_2024}.
-Applications of graph representation learning are advancing in numerous areas where network data exists, such as analysis in social networks, knowledge graphs ~\cite{hu2023cost,shen2023knowledge}, and biological network analysis in bioinformatics ~\cite{liu2023muse,wu2021self}.
+Graph representation learning has recently attracted attention in various fields to learn a meaningful latent space to represent the connectivity and attributes in given graphs ~\citep{Ju_2024}.
+Applications of graph representation learning are advancing in numerous areas where network data exists, such as analysis in social networks, knowledge graphs~\citep{hu2023cost,shen2023knowledge}, and biological network analysis in bioinformatics ~\citep{liu2023muse,wu2021self}.

-Among these applications, the use of graph representation learning for Gene Regulatory Networks (GRNs), where each node and edge represents important intracellular functions and/or processes, is particularly significant in the fields of biology and drug discovery, as it is expected to contribute to identifying therapeutic targets and understanding disease mechanisms.
-GRN representation learning has been applied to tasks such as inferring transcription factors ~\cite{yu2025gclink} and predicting drug responses in cancer cell lines ~\cite{liu2022graphcdr}.
+The application of graph representation learning to Gene Regulatory Networks (GRNs), which contain information about intracellular functions and processes, is particularly important in the fields of biology and drug discovery.
+It is expected to contribute to the identification of therapeutic targets and the elucidation of disease mechanisms.
+Representation learning for GRNs has been applied to tasks such as transcription factor inference~\citep{yu2025gclink} and predicting drug responses in cancer cell lines~\citep{liu2022graphcdr}.
+Advances in gene expression measurement and analysis technologies have enabled the construction of patient-specific GRNs, highlighting gene regulation patterns that differ from the population as a whole~\citep{nakazawa2021novel}.
+Hereafter, this paper will refer to such individualized networks simply as GRNs.

-With advancements in gene expression measurement and analysis technologies, identification methods for GRNs from expression data are also evolving.
-Traditional GRN identification constructs networks using statistical techniques applied to patient populations.
-Recently, it has become possible to construct GRNs specific to individual patients, highlighting distinct gene regulatory patterns compared to the population as a whole ~\cite{nakazawa2021novel}.
-Hereafter in this paper, we refer to such individualized networks simply as GRNs.
-Similarly, in cell-based experiments such as gene knockdowns, it is now possible to estimate distinct GRNs for each experiment depending on the expression profile.

-Graph representation learning applied to GRNs is believed to be effective for a wide range of biological applications.
-Among such methods, Graph Contrastive Learning (GCL) has gained traction.
-GCL enhances graph data via artificial perturbations applied to nodes or edges, and learns useful graph embeddings by maximizing the similarity between differently augmented views of the same graph ~\cite{you2020graph}.
-For example, we can perform contrastive learning by artificial perturbations such as randomly removing nodes to augment the GRN and consequently learn a representation for the GRN.

-However, a major challenge arises in that the artificial perturbations employed in conventional GCL methods significantly deviate from genuine biological perturbations, making it difficult to learn effective representations when applied to GRNs.
-A related issue occurs in heterogeneous node networks, where random perturbations to nodes or edges during augmentation can disrupt topology and attribute integrity, ultimately hindering representation learning ~\cite{zhu2021graph,wang2024hetergcl}.
-This problem is especially relevant to GRNs, where node heterogeneity exists—for example, in the presence of master regulators ~\cite{paull2021modular}.